Event Tag: teenagers

 Learning 0utcomes

-- Explore the potential risks and benefits of technology & the specific risks to children who have been adopted
+• Consider the positives and negatives of using the internet & the specific risks to children who have been adopted

-- Identify what controls can be used and where to locate the instructions for implementing
+• Identify what controls are available, the effectiveness of them and where to locate and download the instructions for implementing

 About the trainer